Yankees vs. Mets Player Props Betting Odds

 Torres Stats

-- Torres has 98 hits with 13 doubles, two triples, 16 home runs, 38 walks and 43 RBI.
-He's also stolen eight bases.
+- Torres has collected 99 hits with 13 doubles, two triples, 16 home runs and 39 walks.
+He has driven in 43 runs with eight stolen bases.

-- Torres has picked up at least one hit in 13 straight games.
-In his last 10 outings he is hitting .381 with a triple, three home runs, a walk and seven RBI.
+- Torres has picked up at least one hit in 14 games in a row.
+In his last 10 outings he is hitting .366 with a triple, three home runs, two walks and seven RBI.

 Torres Recent Games